Find all the help you need

 How is interest earned on a savings account?

-According to the norms issued by the Reserve Bank of India (RBI), interest on savings accounts is determined daily on the closing sum.
+According to the guidelines laid down by the Reserve Bank of India (RBI), interest on savings accounts is determined daily on the closing balance.
 Although the interest on a savings account is calculated daily, it is credited to your account monthly, quarterly, or half-yearly.

 Interest on a savings account is calculated using the formula below: